bmoren/Grav-Cookbook/home.md

 <ul class="nav">
     {% for page in pages.children %}
     {% if page.visible %}
-    {% if page.title == 'Projects' %} <!-- check to see if we are on the page we want, if so, use an image instead -->
+    {% if page.title == 'Home' %} <!-- check to see if we are on the page we want, if so, use an image instead -->

     <img src="http://icons.iconarchive.com/icons/graphicloads/100-flat/256/home-icon.png" />
     {% endif %}
-    {% if page.title != 'Projects' %} <!-- check to see if we are on the page we want, if not, use text instead -->
+    {% if page.title != 'Home' %} <!-- check to see if we are on the page we want, if not, use text instead -->
     {% set current_page = (page.active or page.activeChild) ? 'active' : '' %}
     <li class=" {{ current_page }}"> <a href="{{ page.url }}"> {{ page.menu }} </a></li>
     {% endif %}